Cisco-Kosha/snowflake-connector/README.md

 * Once the user signs in to their account, they can go access the Snowflake API and make API calls.
 The API is available at https://<account_identifier>.snowflakecomputing.com/api, where <account_identifier> is the account identifier.
 Read more about Snowflake's Account identifier [here](https://docs.snowflake.com/en/user-guide/admin-account-identifier).

-* The different endpoints offered by the API can be accessed [here] (https://docs.snowflake.com/en/developer-guide/sql-api/about-endpoints)
+* The different endpoints offered by the API can be accessed [here](https://docs.snowflake.com/en/developer-guide/sql-api/about-endpoints).

 ## Kosha Connector Open Source Development